MBCT Teacher Certification Pathway

 Register

-This program may be taken any time after Foundations, affording trainees an opportunity to practice the specifics of dialogue and inquiry, in a focused way.
+This course may be taken any time after Foundations and Facilitator Training, affording trainees an opportunity to practice the specifics of dialogue and inquiry, in a focused way.

 Register